 Land travel from Puerto Princessa to El Nido is the second way to reach El Nido and the most popular.
 First, you have fly to Puerto Princessa Airport in Central Palawan.
-Its airport receives regular flights from Manila and Cebu via Cebu Pacific , Palexpress or AirAsia and other local carriers.
+Its airport receives regular flights from Manila and Cebu via Cebu Pacific , Philippines airlines, Palexpress or AirAsia and other local carriers.
 Overnight in Puerto : If you want to stay overnight in Puerto Princessa, we advise the Hibiscus Garden Inn.
 Not far from the airport, the hotel is surrounded by a beautiful tropical garden.

 Another option, out of town: Balay Tuko Garden Inn.
 The resort is designed in a modern style blended with local design.
 Balay Tuko offers a wide variety of rooms, a large indoor swimming pool amidst a tropical garden.

 From Puerto Princessa, you still have to cover about 220 kilometers of highway to get to El Nido.
 To do so you have different options:

 The trip from Puerto Princessa to El Nido usually takes 5 to 6 hours.
 There are a lot of companies that leave daily from the Puerto Princessa airport.
-They will be waiting for you at the terminal.
+Vans will be waiting for you at the terminal.
 If you want to have a safe and comfortable trip, we warmly recommend to go with DaytripperPalawan.
-They leave everyday at 10:00 am and can pick you up at your hotel.
+They can pick you up at your hotel.
 They have a very informative website and is one of the only companies you can book online.
-Icing on the cake, you will stop over at our favorite Vietnamese restaurant in all Palawan.
-The beef stew soup and shakes are delicious!
+They also organize trips to Sabang which is famous for the Underground River.